On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Introduction

 \subsection{Summary of Main Contributions}

 Our main contributions can be summarized at a high level in Figure~\ref{fig:dag-results}.
-The unified framework and techniques we develop yield the minimax optimal mechanisms for regret for any number of buyers $n$ and across the classes of bounded i.i.d.~distributions, two central classes that capture dependence in valuations (exchangeable and affiliated distributions, and mixtures of i.i.d.~distributions), exchangeable distributions, and all joint distributions.
+The unified framework and techniques we develop yield the minimax optimal mechanisms for regret for any number of buyers $n$ and across the classes of bounded i.i.d.~distributions,\footnote{Note that in the i.i.d.~case, we do not impose shape restrictions on the distribution such as regularity.
+However, as we will see later, the worst-case distribution is regular, so the minimax optimal mechanism is exactly the same under the class of regular i.i.d.~distributions (cf. Remark after Theorem~\ref{thm:minimax-lambda-regret-main}).} two central classes that capture dependence in valuations (exchangeable and affiliated distributions, and mixtures of i.i.d.~distributions), exchangeable distributions, and all joint distributions.
 Furthermore, we show that a central mechanism emerges: the same mechanism is minimax optimal across the classes of bounded i.i.d.~distributions, mixtures of i.i.d.~distributions, and affiliated and exchangeable distributions.
 Our approach also yields optimal mechanisms for the exchangeable distributions and general distributions.
 A striking feature of our results is that optimal mechanisms have a surprisingly simple form: across all our settings second-price auctions with random reserve prices attain the optimal minimax regret.
-Our results thus speak to the robustness of second-price auctions in prior-independent settings.
+Our results thus speak to robustness of second-price auctions in prior-independent settings.